 I no longer remember who that regional manager was because he was too ordinary, but his words are still fresh in my memory.
 I don't know if it was over the phone or at the dinner table, but he told me that they were our benefactors.
 He appeared humble and insignificant, as if he were a servant attending to a master, only offering polite words.

-Later, for some reason, he was persuaded to leave the company or something like that; anyway, the final outcome was quite tragic.
-In my view, he did not cultivate his professional skills or his sales abilities, but instead hoped to gain the agents' pity through his humble demeanor, thus exchanging it for his own benefits.
+Later, for some reason, he was persuaded to leave the company or something similar, and in any case, the final outcome was quite tragic.
+In my view, he did not cultivate his professional skills or sales abilities, but instead hoped to gain the agents' pity through his humble demeanor, thus exchanging it for his own benefits.
 What difference is there between this and a beggar asking for alms?

 So when he lost his individuality, his value was minimized.
-Because for the company, it seemed he was useless, apart from begging for others' help and appearing submissive, he seemed to have no utility.
+Because for the company, it seemed he was useless, apart from begging for help from others and appearing submissive, he seemed to have no utility.
 And for the agents, apart from acting like a servant, he did not provide them with any substantial help, so they essentially looked down on him.
-I estimate that even after he was eventually dismissed, he did not understand where he went wrong; he might even feel wronged, thinking that he had already been as humble as a grandson, yet was treated so ruthlessly.
+I estimate that after he was eventually dismissed, he still did not understand where he went wrong; he might even feel wronged, thinking that he had already been as humble as a grandson and was still treated so ruthlessly.

-That regional manager who often mentioned benefactors was so stingy that he wouldn't even pay for an ice cream.
-Essentially, he was mediocre and selfish.
-I do not care about what I give, because I know that once the other party perceives my contributions as having ulterior motives, all contributions will be discounted.
+That regional manager who often mentioned benefactors was so stingy that he wouldn't even pay for an ice pop, so essentially, he was mediocre and selfish.
+I do not care about what I give, because I know that once the other party perceives that my contributions have ulterior motives, all contributions will be discounted.
 It is precisely the selfless feeling conveyed to the other party that makes them willing to reciprocate my contributions, which is also why my performance is better among the same group of people.

-Many people receive messages that are mostly problematic and lack a deep understanding of the essence.
+Many people receive messages that are mostly problematic and lack a deep understanding of the essence of things.
 For example, back then, some people in the group proclaimed that without the platform, you are nothing; it is the platform that makes you, not you who makes the platform.

-So from this perspective, this statement has no progressive significance; it has unearthed too much negative information for the company, which is very detrimental to the development of the people within the company.
+So from this perspective, this statement has no progressive significance; it has unearthed too much negative information for the company, which is very detrimental to the development of its people.

 I believe that the platform and the individual are equal; if the two cannot be equal, then they cannot better promote each other.
-If I leave the platform, I might lose potential earnings of one million, but the platform would lose at least one hundred million in potential earnings.
+If I leave the platform, I might lose potential earnings of one million, but the platform would lose potential earnings of at least one hundred million.

-Many people may not agree with this statement; in their minds, they believe the difference in intelligence between individuals is too small, and the key factor is only emotional intelligence.
+Many people may not agree with this statement; they think that the difference in intelligence between people is too small, and the key factor is only emotional intelligence.
 But what they do not realize is that in the development process of the platform, intelligence is the key factor.
-Their deliberate erasure of the difference in intelligence is essentially erasing the intelligence factor in the platform's development.
-By emphasizing emotional intelligence, they are essentially installing a brake on the platform's development, making progress as slow as a snail.
+Their deliberate denial of the difference in intelligence is essentially denying the intelligence factor in the platform's development.
+By emphasizing emotional intelligence, they are actually installing a brake on the platform's development, making progress as slow as a snail.

-Emotional intelligence does not equal virtue, and intelligence does not equal blind obedience.
+Emotional intelligence does not equal morality, and intelligence does not equal blind obedience.
 Many people start spouting nonsense without even clarifying basic concepts.
 They infinitely amplify the concept of emotional intelligence, categorizing any problem as a lack of emotional intelligence.
-Not knowing how to flatter is a lack of emotional intelligence?
-Not knowing how to communicate is a lack of emotional intelligence?
-Proposing different opinions is a lack of emotional intelligence?
+Is not knowing how to flatter a lack of emotional intelligence?
+Is not being able to communicate a lack of emotional intelligence?
+Is presenting different opinions a lack of emotional intelligence?
 In short, any behavior that makes leaders uncomfortable is deemed as lacking emotional intelligence?

 In fact, emotional intelligence is the emotional stability of intelligence.
 So talking about emotional intelligence without intelligence is like discussing a car's performance without its engine.